Youth Volunteer Scholarship

-All youth volunteers currently in grades 9-12 who have completed a minimum of 20 volunteer hours with one or more seniors by date of submission.
-Prior applicants who have not yet received a scholarship are encouraged to re-apply.
+All youth volunteers currently in grades 11 - 12 during the 2023-24 school year and have completed a minimum of 20 volunteer hours with one or more seniors by the date of submission are eligible to apply.
+Prior year applicants who have not yet received a scholarship award are encouraged to re-apply.
 Prior recipients are not eligible and will not be considered.

-Eligible applicants have spent time impacting the lives of seniors in a care center or within one's community.
-Volunteer hours may be spent the following ways: one-on-one visits, doing household chores, raking leaves, shoveling snow, grocery shopping, etc.
+Eligible applicants have spent time impacting the lives of seniors in a care facility, independent or assisted living, a senior day program, or in one’s neighborhood or community.
+Volunteer hours may be spent the following ways: companionship visits, helping with household chores, raking leaves, shoveling snow, grocery shopping, transportation to appointments, etc.

-Eligible applicants must reside in the seven county Twin Cities metro area (Anoka, Carver, Dakota, Hennepin, Ramsey, Scott or Washington) or the western Wisconsin counties of Pierce or St Croix.
+Eligible applicants must reside in the seven county Minnesota Twin Cities metro area (Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, Washington), the Wisconsin counties of Pierce or St. Croix, or the Michigan counties of Monroe or Wayne.

 “That’s how David was,” the woman fondly explained, “he always made sure to walk me home.”
 I had met Jane (an anonymity pseudonym for privacy purposes) a mere fifteen minutes prior to her detailed story about her late husband.
 As she spoke, her eyes glossed over and she gazed slightly to the left as if she was seeing a memory unfold somewhere within the petals of the gerbera daisies on the wallpaper.
 Her stories teleported me to a small Iowa town in 1946, and I felt as if I was watching Jane and David fall in love in front of my eyes.
 In reality, it was 2020 in a memory care facility in Maplewood, Minnesota that I volunteered at regularly to spend time with the residents.